 - Population Census: Fairly sophisticated forms during enumeration: Go Survey123.
 Pre-enumeration workflows: go Collector.

 - Inspections: Inspection records are typically persisted in a table related to the asset you are inspecting.
 This allows you to keep one feature for your asset, and then use a one to many relationship to keep track of inspections or activities on that asset over time.
 There are many inspection workflows where Collector is a great choice: You can look at all your assets in the map, then add extra rows into the inspections table.
 If the inspection form is simple, and in many cases it is, Collector will do well.
 In cases where the inspection form is more complex, the smart form features of Survey123 will come handy.
 You can bring all your assets and their related records into Survey123 and handle inspections that way.
-Survey allows you to display all assets in a list or map so you can find your assets quickly, but at the moment, you will be limited to point assets (polygons and lines are planned for a future release).
+Survey allows you to display all assets in a list or map so you can find your assets quickly before opening the inspection form.

 There are some cases that are no-brainers, and many others where one could go one way or the other.
 In the end, for these cases in the middle it is a matter of personal preference.
 Collector and Survey give a choice.
 If you are of the opinion that choices are bad, flip a coin and go your best luck.
 If you want the best, try both approaches and work closely with people who will do the job in the field to learn from them what they prefer.
 It is no coincidence that Esri is providing multiple mobile applications for field data capture: there are many different different field data collection scenarios and one size does not fit them all.

 By now you may be thinking... well I want it all: Something that runs anywhere, offline and with great tools to edit both maps, their attributes and smart forms.
 Absolutely having all of it may be a stretch, but you will see some of these features converge over time in Collector and Survey123.
-You will see Collector incorporate some more intelligence in the attribute editor; and you will see Survey123 for ArcGIS been able to not just capture but also edit data as well as handle not just points, but also polylines and polygons.
-A common pattern I see emerging is that people are using these apps in combination:
+You will see Collector incorporate some more intelligence in the attribute editor; and you will see Survey123 for ArcGIS enhance its mapping capabilities.

 - Collector and Survey123 for ArcGIS.
 City of Rancho Cucamonga.